 Bush went on the field with former Dallas Cowboys quarterback Roger Staubach before Super Bowl XXXVI in New Orleans, becoming the first president to appear in person for a Super Bowl coin toss.
 Ronald Reagan participated in the Super Bowl XIX coin toss via satellite from the White House in 1985.

-Clinton likely has been following Bob Kraft's New England Patriots closely this preseason since they drafted Ryan Mallett, the former quarterback at the president's beloved University of Arkansas.
-Clinton, an unabashed Razorbacks fan, is famous for using football analogies.
+Clinton, an unabashed Arkansas Razorbacks fan, is famous for using football analogies.
 He once told an Arkansas audience: "When something is really important to us -- like football -- we care about the facts."

 George W. Bush